framework-one/framework-one.github.io/source/documentation/developing-applications.markdown

 * `defaultItem` - The default item within a section when either no action is specified at all or just the section is specified in the action.
 * `subsystemDelimiter` - When subsystems are enabled, this specifies the delimiter between the subsystem name and the action in a URL or form post.
 * `siteWideLayoutSubsystem` - When subsystems are enabled, this specifies the subsystem that is used for the (optional) site-wide default layout.
 * `subsystems` - An optional struct of structs containing per-subsystem configuration data.
 Each key in the top-level struct is named for a subsystem.
 The contents of the nested structs can be anything you want for your subsystems.
 Retrieved by calling `getSubsystemConfig()`.
-Currently the only key used by FW/1 is `baseURL` which can be used to configure per-subsystem values.
+Currently the only keys used by FW/1 are `baseURL` and `diConfig` which can be used to configure per-subsystem values.
 * `home` - The default action when it is not specified in the URL or form post.
 By default, this is `defaultSection`.`defaultItem`.
 If you specify `home`, you are overriding (and hiding) `defaultSection` but not `defaultItem`.
 If `usingSubsystem` is `true`, the default for `home` is `"home:main.default"`, i.e., `defaultSubsystem & subsystemDelimiter & defaultSection & '.' & defaultItem`.
 * `error` - The action to use if an exception occurs.
 By default this is `defaultSection.error`.
 * `reload` - The URL variable used to force FW/1 to reload its application cache and re-execute `setupApplication()`.